gfredericks/tictactoe/README.md

 # ttt

-FIXME: write description
+A tic-tac-toe bot that never loses.

 ## Usage

-FIXME: write
+`lein run`

 ## License

-Copyright (C) 2011 FIXME
+Copyright (C) 2011 Gary Fredericks

 Distributed under the Eclipse Public License, the same as Clojure.